 In the simplest terms, ZMA tablets are merely a formula of zinc, magnesium and B6; so the question as to whether ZMA could be effective for any one benefit can be explored by looking at the effectiveness of the elements in isolation, and when doing so, you will find that all three provide significant improvements and enhancements to the body’s functions.

-Before you leave, if you have found this article interesting and would like to further advance your nutrition knowledge, then you why not head over to OriGym’s courses page where you will discover our nutrition course, as well as a number of their qualifications that will see you on your way to a successful career in the fitness industry.
+Before you leave, if you have found this article interesting and would like to further advance your nutrition knowledge, then you why not head over to OriGym's nutrition course page, where you will discover our nutrition course, as well as a number of their qualifications that will see you on your way to a successful career in the fitness industry.
 Or if you’d rather, you can download our free course prospectus right here.

 - Nielsen FH, Lukaski HC.
 Update on the relationship between magnesium and exercise.
 Magnes Res.
 2006 Sep;19(3):180-9.
 PMID: 17172008.